 In April 2006, we began to compensate non-employee directors for their service on our board.
 Each non-employee director will receive an annual retainer of \$20,000, with an additional stipend of \$1,000 for each board meeting attended in person.
 The chairperson of our audit committee, compensation committee and governance committee will receive an additional annual retainer of \$24,000, \$7,500 and \$7,500, respectively.
-Our lead director will receive an additional annual retainer of \$7,500.
-Each committee member will receive an additional annual retainer of \$5,000.
+Our lead director will receive an additional annual retainer of \$5,000.

-Non-employee directors elected to the board of directors in the future will be eligible to receive an initial option grant of election.
-In addition, non-employee directors will be eligible to receive annual option grants of shares beginning on , except that some of our current non-employee directors will not be eligible to receive an annual grant until the options they currently hold have fully vested.
-Option grants to our non-employee directors will vest monthly over a four-year period, except that the shares that would otherwise vest over the first 12 months shall not vest until the first anniversary of the grant.
+Non-employee directors elected to the board of directors are eligible to receive an initial option grant of 12,500 shares upon their election.
+In addition, non-employee directors will be eligible to receive annual option grants of 7,500 shares.
+Option grants to our non-employee directors will vest quarterly over a four-year period, except that the shares that would otherwise vest over the first 12 months shall not vest until the first anniversary of the grant.
 All option grants to our non-employee directors will be pursuant to our 2006 Long-Term Stock Incentive Plan.
 See "- Employee Benefit Plans - 2006 Long-Term Stock Incentive Plan" for more information about this plan.
 We will also continue to reimburse all of our directors for their reasonable expenses incurred in attending meetings of our board or committees.